tomhrr/dale/doc/1-5-functions.md

 ### Retvals

 A function's return type may be marked as `retval`.
-Such a function, rather than returning a value using `return`, writes the result to the binding `retval`, which is provided implicitly by the compiler.
+Such a function, rather than returning a value using `return`, should write the result to the binding `retval`, which is provided implicitly by the compiler.
 That binding has the type 'pointer to actual return type', and its value is used as the return value of the function. `retval` allows for avoiding unnecessary allocations/copies.
 For example:

         (def add-2-ints (fn intern (retval int) ((a int) (b int)) (setf retval (+ a b))